NicholasBotorog/final-portfolio-template/README.md

 ### Front-End

 * Front-end project folder will include the front-end project I've worked on in a group during the Multiverse Program.
-  * You can access the embedded repo to their corresponding folder or click this link to find out more: [PROJECT](LINK)
+  * You can access the embedded repo to their corresponding folder or click this link to find out more: [PROJECT](https://github.com/Multiverse-Front-end/streamflix)

 ### Back-End

 * Back-end project folder will include the back-end project I've worked on in a group during the Multiverse Program.
-  * You can access the embedded repo to their corresponding folder or click this link to find out more: [PROJECT](LINK)
+  * You can access the embedded repo to their corresponding folder or click this link to find out more: [PROJECT](https://github.com/Back-end-Project/Bank-Project)

 ### Deployment

 * Deployment project folder will include the deployment project I've worked on solo during the Multiverse Program.
+  * You can access the embedded repo to their corresponding folder or click this link to find out more: [PROJECT](https://github.com/Back-end-Project/Bank-Project)

+  ### AWS Elective

+* Deployment project folder will include the deployment project I've worked on solo during the Multiverse Program.
-  * You can access the embedded repo to their corresponding folder or click this link to find out more: [PROJECT](LINK)
+  * You can access the embedded repo to their corresponding folder or click this link to find out more: [PROJECT](https://github.com/StocksParty/stocks-party)

 ## Acknowledgments